 Any managed resource is called managed object.
 The Management Information Base (MIB) stores managed objects.
 It defines the hierarchical relationships of managed objects and attributes of objects, such as names, access permissions, and data types.
 Each agent has its own MIB.
 The NMS can read/write MIBs based on permissions.
-Figure 71 shows the relationships among the NMS, agent, and MIB.
+The following figure shows the relationships among the NMS, agent, and MIB.

-Figure 71 Relationship among NMS, Agent, and MIB
+Figure 75 Relationship among NMS, Agent, and MIB

 MIB defines a tree structure.
 The tree nodes are managed objects.
 Each node has a unique Object Identifier (OID), which indicates the location of the node in the MIB structure.
-As shown in Figure 72, the OID of object A is 1.2.1.1.
+As shown in the following figure, the OID of object A is 1.2.1.1.

-Figure 72 MIB Structure
+Figure 76 MIB Tree Structure

-1. Enable SNMP, as shown in Figure 73.
+1. Enable SNMP, as shown in the following figure.

-Figure 73 Enabling SNMP
+Figure 77 Enabling SNMP